databrary/policies/privacy.md

 of cookies and other similar technologies in your browser in accordance with this Privacy Policy and our Terms of Use.

-Cookies are small packets of information that a site\'s computer stores on your computer.
+Cookies are small packets of information that a site's computer stores on your computer.
 Databrary can read the cookies whenever you visit our Websites.
-We may use cookies in a number of ways, such as to save the fact that you are logged into the system so you don\'t have to login in each time you visit our Website, to deliver content specific to your interests, and to track the pages you\'ve visited.
+We may use cookies in a number of ways, such as to save the fact that you are logged into the system so you don't have to login in each time you visit our Website, to deliver content specific to your interests, and to track the pages you've visited.
 These cookies allow us to use the information we collect to customize your experience so that your visit to our Websites and your use of our Services are as relevant and as valuable to you as possible.
 You may modify and control how and when cookies are set through your browser settings.
-Most browsers offer instructions on how to reset the browser to control or reject cookies in the \"Help\" section of the toolbar.
+Most browsers offer instructions on how to reset the browser to control or reject cookies in the "Help" section of the toolbar.
 We do not link non-personal information from cookies to personally identifiable information without your permission.